 McKinsey reports that 78 percent consumers prioritize sustainability and eco-friendly brands.
 And we’re seeing 89 percent of organizations with high ESG (environmental, social, and corporate governance) ratings outperform others in the market.

 Elevate your corporate social responsibility efforts with Cooleaf.
 Discover how our platform empowers companies to engage employees, drive positive impact, and make a difference in the world.

-In an era where both young professionals and experienced employees are looking for more meaning in their work, creating an eco-friendly office culture deserves extra attention.
+In an era where both young professionals and experienced employees are looking for more meaning in their work, creating an eco-friendly office culture attracts potential talent and consumers.

 1. Make recycling easy

 If you don’t already have one, an office recycling program is a great place to kickstart your environmental efforts.

 Add clearly labeled recycling bins to shared office spaces such as kitchens and other common areas, and post recycling reminders near the bins listing the types of items that employees can recycle.

 Already recycling?
 Check to make sure that employees know about the recycling program.
 It can be helpful to send the occasional refresher email to keep your recycling policies in the forefront of your team’s mind.

 2. Make sustainability fun